Springfield Township voters weigh pros and cons of Issue 5

 "Having our own police force, some have investigated.
 It's very expensive and this may be the only option that we have," Adoline said.

 The township says the levy would cost about $147 a year for the owner of a $100,000 home.
-The levy is on the May ballot as Issue 5.
+The levy is Issue 5 on the May ballot.